 As you’re thinking about whether or not honors education at Marshall is a good fit for you, consider that we’re looking to enhance the college experience of students who will actively engage with our communities (the college, the university, and the local area), strive to explore ideas through an interdisciplinary perspective that opens up new opportunities for yourself and others, and to expand your horizons through the experience of points of view and people both like and unlike yourself.

 Students in the Honors College follow a specialized curriculum along with their major program requirements and, for remaining in good standing with the college, are provided with distinct benefits.
 These include the following:

 - Merit-based scholarships ($1,000,000 offered in the 2022-2023 academic year)

-- Honors Living Learning Communities in the First Year Residence Halls & Willis Hall.
-Rooms may be limited and are available on a first come first served basis.
+- Honors House Living and Learning Communities in the First Year Residence Halls & Willis Hall

 - Extended library borrowing

 - Laptop charging and flexible workspaces with free printing in Old Main (2nd floor; bring your own paper)